ARAVINDAN20/example_to-_show/README.md

 ## 1. Introduction

 Rachel HR Interview Bot is a cutting-edge, AI-powered interview preparation assistant designed to revolutionize the HR interview process for students, freshers, and experienced professionals.
-Developed by Sam Naveenkumar V (URK22AI1043) and Aravindan M (URK22AI1026) from the B.Tech Artificial Intelligence and Data Science program at Karunya Institute of Technology and Sciences, Rachel employs advanced natural language processing (NLP) techniques to provide a personalized and comprehensive interview experience.
+Developed by Aravindan M (URK22AI1026) from the B.Tech Artificial Intelligence and Data Science program at Karunya Institute of Technology and Sciences, Rachel employs advanced natural language processing (NLP) techniques to provide a personalized and comprehensive interview experience.

 This README file provides an in-depth overview of the project, its features, technical details, and instructions for setup and usage.